almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 Yes, if they are relevant to the work to the job that you have or want to have.
 Your food handler certification is irrelevant to being a network engineer, thus would not make sense to list this on your resume or LinkedIn.

+### I don't have the money to spend on a certification or practice materials?
+What should I do?

+Consider the money that you spend on getting a certification as an investment on yourself.
+That being said, do not go cheap on yourself.
+Any investment that you make in yourself, will get you better opportunities if done correctly.

+Depending on which certification that you are going for, sometimes there are vouchers available that will reduce or eliminate the cost of the exam and/or study materials.
+Check with the certificate issuer about any vouchers or other offers they have to reduce the expenditure for taking the certification exams.

 ## Degrees

 ### Do I need to have a Computer Science or tech degree to get into tech?